 DAGIS (Increased Health and Wellbeing in Preschools) is a research project interested in energy balance-related behaviours (EBRBs) and stress regulation in Finnish preschool children (3-6 year olds).
-Energy balance-related behaviours include sedentary behaviours, physical activity, dietary behaviours and sleep habits.
+Energy balance-related behaviours include sedentary behaviours, physical activity and dietary behaviours.
 As well as studying preschool children, DAGIS will research the work wellbeing of preschool personnel.

 DAGIS has three main aims:

 - To improve EBRBs of children.

 - To improve work wellbeing and the lifestyle of preschool personnel.